Voices of mannahatta

 On April 8th, Voices of Ascension will present Voices of Mannahatta at The Church of the Ascension, exploring the history of the land on which our concert hall stands, on the unceded lands of the Munsee Lenape, Mannahatta Island.

-The program will also include performances of Raven Chacon's 2022 Pulitzer Prize-winning composition Voiceless Mass, and Andrew Balfour's Vision Chant, juxtaposed with early Western Renaissance music sung by a 16-voice ensemble and featuring the Church’s Manton Memorial Organ.
+The program will also include performances of Raven Chacon's 2022 Pulitzer Prize-winning composition Voiceless Mass featuring The International Contemporary Ensemble and the Church’s Manton Memorial Organ, Andrew Balfour's Vision Chant, and Cris Derksen’s Triumph of the Euro-Christ (a United States premiere).

 This piece, written for 5 voices and percussion, is an effort to listen to this little plot of land- what she has to say to those who inhabit it, and what we have to say to her?”